 Select A Section

-5. No Win No Fee Public Liability Accident Claims
+- No Win No Fee Public Liability Claims

 When Could You Make A Public Liability Claim?

-It’s only by proving all three of the aspects above that you would be eligible to make a public liability compensation claim.
-To learn more about claiming, please contact us for free using the above details.
+It’s only by proving all three of the aspects above that you would be eligible to make a public liability claim.
+To learn more about claiming compensation, please contact us for free using the details above.

 Does An Occupier Need To Have A Public Liability Insurance Policy?

-You are well within your rights to make a public liability claim if you can prove that your injury was caused by negligence.
-To learn more about claiming personal injury compensation, contact our advisors for free.
+If you have had an accident in a public place, you are well within your rights to make a public liability claim if you can prove that your injury was caused by a breached duty of care.
+To learn more about claiming personal injury compensation, contact our advisors today.

 Is There A Public Liability Claim Time Limit?